TorynC/TorynC/README.md

 ## 🎓 About Me

-I'm a Computer Science Specialist student at the **University of Toronto**, currently serving as **CTO at Unisphere** where I lead engineering for a platform serving 100+ students.
-I'm passionate about building scalable, user-centric applications and exploring the intersection of AI and full-stack development.
+I'm a Computer Science Specialist student at the **University of Toronto**, I'm passionate about building scalable, user-centric applications and exploring the intersection of AI and full-stack development.

-- 🚀 **CTO** at Unisphere - Leading full engineering lifecycle and platform development
+- 🚀 **Lead Developer** at Unisphere - Leading full engineering lifecycle and platform development
 - 💻 **Software Developer** at UTMIST - Building React Native healthcare solutions
 - 🔧 Previously: **Software Engineering Intern** at ALPHV Technologies
 - 🎯 Focus areas: **Full-stack development**, **real-time systems**, **mobile apps**